 Panel | 8 June 2021 kl 18-20

-Welcome to a panel on Arctic land indigenous labour history organized by the Nordic Labour History Network!
+Welcome to a panel on Arctic and indigenous labour history organized by the Nordic Labour History Network!

 Until today only Norway and Denmark are among the 23 countries which have ratified the Indigenous and Tribal Peoples Convention No 169 of the International Labour Organisation.
 While appearing as models for labour relations worldwide, little interest has been paid to working and living conditions of indigenous people in the Nordic countries by scholars.
-This panel is the first in a series of online events to initiate and promote discussions about Arctic and indigenous labour history.
+This panel is the first in a series of online events to initiate and promote discussions about Arctic and indigenous labour history, organized by the NLHN.

-Two Canadian colleagues, Sarah A Nickel and Joan Sangster, will share their experience of writing indigenous labour history.
-Following their discussion, historians from the Nordic countries representing Sápmi, Greenland and Iceland are will comment on these experiences; what we can learn from them and what needs to be done in Nordic labour history
+Our Canadian colleagues, Sarah A Nickel and Joan Sangster, will share their experiences of writing indigenous labour history.
+Following their discussion we will listen to comments from historians representing Sápmi, Greenland and Iceland; what we can learn from them and what needs to be done in Nordic labour history

 Sarah A Nickel is Tk’emlupsemc (Kamloops Secwepemc), French Canadian and Ukrainian.
 She grew up in the unceded lands of northern Secwepemcul’ecw and the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
 She is associate professor at the University of Alberta and the author of Assembling Unity.
 Indigenous politics, gender and the Union of BC Indian Chiefs, UBC Press (2019).